thoth-station/s2i/README.rst

 ==============================================================

-To get information about BuildConfig configuration and image stream configuration within cluster, run the following command:
+To get information about BuildConfig configuration and image stream configuration within the namespace, run the following command:

 .. code-block:: console